 History & Mathematics major; German minor

-David Banas is pursuing his MA in History at Central Michigan University.
+David Banas is pursuing his PhD in History at Central Michigan University.
 He believes that studying a foreign language is paramount to one’s success in academia.

 French and Cultural and Global Studies